 For your first visit, your child should come with their most familiar communication partner.
 It is important to bring your child’s communication system (such as their speech generating technology or samples of their paper based picture communication systems), and video samples of your child communicating at their best.

 Initial intake assessments are intensive, and may last between 60 and 120 minutes.
 Your child and their primary communication partner will be observed and video recorded while doing preselected activities.
 After a short break, the evaluator will interact more directly with you and your child.
 You are encouraged to bring a snack for the break.
 Recommendations and support materials will be provided at your next visit.
 Families traveling from a distance may come back later the same day or the next day to learn about the initial recommendations and to pick up some initial customized communication materials.
-You may contact Yvonne at (204) 258-6500 with questions about your initial intake appointment.
+You may contact (204) 258-6500 with questions about your initial intake appointment.

 All users need to make an appointment for every visit.
 First time users should expect to stay about one hour, so they can be oriented to the library’s organizational system and offerings, and sign up for a borrowing card.
 If you would like to borrow language learning kits, please provide your child’s language profile, and make sure our Speech Language Pathologist will be there to help you during your visit.
 To maximize your time, provide a profile of your user and their interests and information about their upcoming academic content a few weeks before your visit, so that our staff can preselect and prepare items for you.

 SCRC Library books and materials are best suited for students whose language learning needs or interests fall in the pre academic range.
 Books and materials are checked out at the front reception desk.
 Books and materials can be borrowed for a month or longer.
 The SCRC Library is co-managed by our Speech Language Pathologist and Assistive Technology Assistant.
-Please contact Marjorie at (204) 258–5695 with any questions.
+Please contact (204) 258–5695 with any questions.

 Educational sessions for therapeutic and educational professionals and paraprofessionals and parents are available on a variety of topics for a small fee.
 Most are also available through Telehealth.
 Most of our workshops are full day sessions, from 9:00 – 3:30, with an hour lunch break.
 We encourage participants to bring their own lunch and eat onsite.
 Onsite paid parking is available most days.
 Educational Sessions may be led by any one of our SCRC team members.
-Please see our calendar and the workshop schedule below for details.
+Please see our calendar and the workshop schedule for details.
 Agencies can also host educational sessions for large groups.
 For more information, contact email@example.com.

 Meet your team: